Dublin Oldschool: Play

-Film
+Film release

 The film was released on 29 June 2018 in Ireland theatres.
 The play's writer, Emmet Kirwan, plays the role of Jason and Ian Lloyd Anderson plays the role of Daniel.
 It is directed by Dave Tynan.
 The film expands on the two character play with added characters including Sarah Greene as Jason's friend Lisa and Seana Kerslake as Jason's former girlfriend.
 Kirwan stated he hopes that the film will foster awareness of the homeless and drug addicts.
 Screen Ireland and Windmill Lane Pictures helped with the production.
 The film was released on DVD and on demand on 9 November 2018 in Ireland and on 11 November 2018 in the United Kingdom.

 Paul Whitington of the Irish Independent gave the film a negative review that states, "Tynan's film is laden down with aimless chatter, and its plot meanders drearily towards a country rave that seems curiously old-fashioned, and feels like a piece of Dublin's past, not its present."